-The Indian Railway Catering and Tourism Corporation (IRCTC) is the portal of Indian Railways for Online Ticketing, Catering Services, and Tourism operations.
-Launched in 2002, this web portal has about 59 lakh daily users with more than 10 lakh tickets being reserved every day.
+The Indian Railway Catering and Tourism Corporation (IRCTC) is the Portal of Indian Railways for Online Ticketing, Catering Services, and Tourism operations.
+Launched in 2002, this web portal has about 59 lakh, daily users, with more than 10 lakh tickets being reserved every day.

-IRCTC e-ticket Booking: New Tatkal booking rules Facility and 6 refund rules amended [June 2018] UPDATED:
+IRCTC e-ticket Booking: New Tatkal booking rules

-Indian Railways have recently amended some TATKAL BOOKING RULES for online reservation.
+Indian Railways have recently amended some TATKAL BOOKING RULES for the online reservation.
 To strengthen the online reserved ticketing system and to avoid misuse of any facility of tatkal booking, these new rules have been made.

-- 6 tickets (maximum) can be booked with one user ID in one month and if ID is verified (if Aadhar ID is linked to the account), then the count of permitted bookings gets increased to 12.
+- 6 tickets (maximum) can be booked with one user ID in one month and if the ID is verified (if Aadhar ID is linked to the account), then the count of permitted bookings gets increased to 12.

 - A user can have only one session open from a browser or from multiple windows of the same browser or different browser at the same time.